 With Windows 10, Microsoft plans updates on a much more frequent cadence.
 With every significant update there also comes a chance it will cause incompatibility with key applications.
 Companies may also want to enable their employees to try Windows 10 before a wide scale deployment.

-Citrix Virtual Apps and Desktops centralizes management of all desktops from a single “golden image” managed in the data center or in Microsoft Azure.
-Deploying corporate standard Windows 10 desktops with Citrix Virtual Apps and Desktops enables central control and governing of all Windows 10 updates and drastically simplifies the update process.
+Citrix DaaS centralizes management of all desktops from a single “golden image” managed in the data center or in Microsoft Azure.
+Deploying corporate standard Windows 10 desktops with Citrix DaaS enables central control and governing of all Windows 10 updates and drastically simplifies the update process.
 By applying the updates to only the centrally managed “golden images,” you can immediately update thousands of devices.
 Before applying any update, quickly and easily test it through AppDNA against your Windows 10 images to predict and avoid any app compatibility issues.

 With the release of Windows 10, Citrix is helping IT teams prepare to support a new era of user-driven OS migration.
-Businesses that adopt an app and desktop virtualization strategy will find that the solution not only assists with embracing the new operating system, but also offers additional benefits related to evolving user experience, flexibility and security demands.
+Businesses that adopt an DaaS and VDI strategy will find that the solution not only assists with embracing the new operating system, but also offers additional benefits related to evolving user experience, flexibility and security demands.